PVRs: How to buy the best PVR What is a PVR?

 Unlike video recorders or DVD recorders, which use removable tapes or discs to store programmes, a PVR records TV to an internal hard disk.

-This means that a PVR's storage capacity is huge – more than 100 hours of programming is typical, and the largest can store 250 hours worth of TV before the hard drive is full.
+This means that a PVR's storage capacity is huge – more than 100 hours of programming is typical, and the largest can store more than 500 hours worth of standard-definition TV before the hard drive is full.